This guide is meant to support you - not overwhelm you :)

 Pema Chödrön - How to Meditate: A Practical Guide to Making Friends with Your Mind (Sounds True, 2013).

 There is no rush.
-This is here whenever curiosity shows up.
+These are here whenever curiosity shows up.

 There is nothing else you need to do.